By popular demand!

 piece of bag or apparel.
 Be sure to check out the Join or Die, Come and Take It, Skull and Crossbones selections.

 Our Quality 3.50" x 2.25" U.S.A. made patch is of the highest known in the world today.
 Computerized embroidery machines & software offer the highest stitch count and quality possible.
-The velcro “hook” fabric (the rough part) is die cut to the emblem’s shape and then sewn to the back of the emblem.
+The VELCRO® brand fastener loop“hook” fabric (the rough part) is die cut to the emblem’s shape and then sewn to the back of the emblem.
 Heat Seal or Iron On, Heat sensitive backing that allows a patch to be ‘ironed on’ to a garment.
 Patches can be sewn on.

 In fall 1775, the United States Navy was established to intercept incoming British ships carrying war supplies to the British troops in the colonies.
 To aid in this, the Second Continental Congress authorized the mustering of five companies of Marines to accompany the Navy on their first mission.
 The first Marines that enlisted were from Philadelphia and they carried drums painted yellow, depicting a coiled rattlesnake with thirteen rattles, and the motto "Don't Tread On Me."
 This is the first recorded mention of the future Gadsden flag's symbolism.